Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/02_NewTechDemo_Compute.md

 Thanks to [this wiki page](https://github.com/Microsoft/DirectXShaderCompiler/blob/master/docs/SPIR-V.rst#introduction) by **DirectXShaderCompiler**.

-Finally YRB now has the feature to submit to different Queues and submit compute work and Put Cross-Queue Barriers.
+Finally YRB now has the feature to submit to different queues and submit compute work and put Cross-Queue barriers.

 Here is our 11th TechDemo which is updating **2 milion** cubes positions in a Compute Pass and Will Render them instanced in a Graphics Pass.